The Best Restaurant Patios In SFOur favorite places to eat and drink outside now.

 El Techo is where we go whenever cold margaritas with a city view call out to us.
 This lively yet laidback Mission spot is the ideal rooftop bar: there are umbrellas in case it’s too bright, heaters for when it’s too cold, and also a pretty solid menu of Latin American snacks and larger plates, like some solid fish tacos, chicharrones, and a decent chicken adobo with rice and beans that’s also big enough to share.

 The back patio at this French bistro is filled with wooden booths, and is a place where you'll see just as many four-legged animals as humans.
 On Monday nights you get $10 off a bottle of wine if you bring a dog, which is just another reason to head over for comforting French food.
-They serve brunch and dinner every day—which means whenever the craving for incredible french toast or crab cakes strikes, you can put on shoes and head straight to the charming Cole Valley spot.
+They serve brunch and dinner every day—which means whenever the craving for incredible french toast strikes, head straight to this charming Cole Valley spot.

 There is no view, but Fiorella Sunset is where to turn for a buzzy dinner on a secluded-ish rooftop deck.
 The third (and newest) outpost of Fiorella is always slammed with people eating wood-fired thin-crust pizzas, salads, and pastas, like the rich rigatoni bolognese.
 This spot is ideal for any occasion that calls for getting dressed up and having a great time under twinkle lights.

 We go to Del Popolo’s cozy garden for laidback dinners, and to unwind after a long week.
 You have to walk through the restaurant, past the kitchen, and down a flight of stairs to get here.
 The wood-fired pizzas are excellent, and the shareable small plates like candied bacon and blistered shishito peppers are great.
 Drink wine or beer while contemplating whether or not to invest in another houseplant.